nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

     * Can be grouped in bits, half-bytes, bytes, 16-bit words, 32-bit long words, and so on
 	* Can be considered:
-		* N messages from a binary source, or
+		* N messages from a binary source (with 1 bit), or
-		* N/2 messages from a source with 4 messages ...
+		* N/2 messages from a source with 4 messages (with 2 bits)...
 		* etc